 This was especially disappointing for the EPL as speculation had been rife that Amazon and Facebook would join the bidding frenzy and help push the prices up even higher than before.
 That interest failed to materialise, though there is long-standing belief that one or both companies might be interested in showing highlights in the future as opposed to live games, and both have had their names attached to the (as yet) unsold packages.

 Lastly, there was the news that Formula 1’s new owners, Liberty Media, was planning on launching its own OTT service to show races in nearly two dozen markets at the start of the coming season.
 Priced at $8-12 per month, F1 TV Pro plans to offer commercial-free live streams of each race with multi-language commentary, alongside exclusive access to all 20 driver on-board cameras throughout every race session.
-It aims to have unique feeds not available on any other platform, while leveraging the power of OTT services to provide the capability of multi-level personalisation.
+It aims to have unique feeds not available on any other platform, while leveraging the power of OTT services to provide the capability of multi-level personalization.

-OTT Sports: A Changing Picture
+Sports OTT: A Changing Picture

-Of course, few sports are in a position to effectively set up their own broadcast service from scratch like Formula 1 is, Formula One Management having steadily taken over the production of the World Feed since 2004 and invested many, many millions of dollars in its own equipment.
+Of course, few sports are in a position to effectively set up their own broadcast service from scratch like Formula 1 is, Formula One Management has steadily taken over the production of the World Feed since 2004 and invested many, many millions of dollars in its own equipment.
 And the reason it is launching in ‘only’ two dozen countries is because of existing and rather complex existing rights deals with broadcasters.
-But it does highlight the changing nature of the game: on the one hand sports rights might not be the gold-plated proposition that they were for broadcasters; on the other those sports might feel they no longer need broadcast partners to reach wide audiences.
+But it does highlight the changing nature of the game: on the one hand, sports rights might not be the gold-plated proposition that they were for broadcasters; on the other, those sports might feel they no longer need broadcast partners to reach wide audiences.

 OTT sports though are already having an impact according to research from Dataxis.
-Alongside stating that the European linear OTT Pay TV market had reached 7.4m subscribers at the end of September 2017, an impressive 13% growth over the previous quarter, the researcher estimated that sports were driving a significant proportion of that.
+Alongside stating that the European linear OTT Pay-TV market had reached 7.4m subscribers at the end of September 2017, an impressive 13% growth over the previous quarter, the researcher estimated that sports were driving a significant proportion of that.

-“OTT sports platforms, such as Bein Sport Connect, Eleven Sports or Dazn managed to attract a significant number of sports fans crowd which represents around 25% of the total Linear OTT subscribers as of Q3 2017,” it said.
+“OTT sports platforms, such as BeIN Sport Connect, Eleven Sports or Dazn managed to attract a significant number of sports fans crowd which represents around 25% of the total Linear OTT subscribers as of Q3 2017,” it said.
 “Western European countries are leading the sport OTT market with Germany (35%), France (25%) and the U.K. (15%).
-As sports events are a key driver to TV subscription, it is still to be seen whether this growth will continue at the expense of the traditional Pay TV offer.”
+As sports events are a key driver to TV subscription, it is still to be seen whether this growth will continue at the expense of the traditional Pay-TV offer.”

 And then, of course, there is FAANG to consider.
-While Netflix has so far declined to get involved in the market, despite the overt lack of interest in the EPL rights, Amazon has inked deals to show NFL Thursday night matches and ATP tennis tour highlights, while Facebook has hoovered up a range of sport properties covering LIGA MX soccer, Major League Soccer, the World Surf League, Major League Baseball, UEFA Champion’s League, US college football, and more.
+While Netflix has so far declined to get involved in the market, despite the overt lack of interest in the EPL rights, Amazon has inked deals to show NFL Thursday night matches and ATP tennis tour highlights, while Facebook has hoovered up a range of sports properties covering LIGA MX soccer, Major League Soccer, the World Surf League, Major League Baseball, UEFA Champion’s League, US college football, and more.
 It also bid $600m for five years’ worth of rights to IPL cricket, but given that it was beaten to the punch by a $3bn winning offer from Star India that seems more speculative than anything.